Brendan Healy (comedian): Stand up comedy

 Healy also embarked upon a career as a stand-up comic.
 He released a solo-DVD, Tall Stories, in 2005, recorded at The Customs House, South Shields.
 As part of his Little Theatre Tour, he played several venues in the North East in 2012.

 Writer and producer

 He produced the annual pantomime at the Tyne Theatre in Newcastle, usually also writing and performing in the show.
 He has written a musical with Brian Johnson, from rock band AC/DC, with a script by Dick Clement and Ian La Frenais, called Face of a Woman, based on Helen of Troy.

 Healy performed at all of the Sunday for Sammy concerts, established to support new talent in North East England.

 Healy died on the evening of 18 February 2016, following a long period with cancer.

 Personal life

-Brendan was a father of four with Jeanette his first wife; including to Charlotte, Fin, Sam and Jack.
+Brendan is a father of four with Jeanette his first wife; Jack, Charlotte, Fin, Sam.
 He was married until his death to Stephanie Constable.